propublica/sunlight-congress/reindex.md

 	rake create_indexes

-If Elasticsearch database is really new:
+If elasticsearch database is really new:

 	rake elasticsearch:init